shahad96/W07D02-OOP-lab/Readme.md

 * Create project called `School` it has the main method

 * Create two classes named `Teacher` and `Student`.
 Each class should contain:
-    * At least five attributes
+    * At least three attributes
     * A constructor
     * A toString method to display the values of all the attributes of each class